OUGC-Network/NewPoints-Shop/README.md

 2. Follow step 1 and 2 from the [Install](#install) section.
 3. Browse to _Configuration » Plugins_ and activate this plugin by clicking _Activate_.
 4. Browse to _NewPoints_ to manage NewPoints modules.

+#### Updating from 1.9 (NewPoints 2) <a name = "update_19"></a>

+If you are updating the Shop from version 1.9 (NewPoints 2), you will need to follow the next steps.

+1. Follow all steps from the [Updating](#update) section.
+2. Browse to _Tools & Maintenance » Recount & Rebuild » Recount & Rebuild_ and run the _Rebuild NewPoints Shop User
+   Items_ rebuild tool.
+3. This will deplete the old `newpoints_items` column from the users table and convert (insert) user items into the new table (store) format.
+4. Because the old system did not store the item bought time, all existing items will have the same bought time.

 ### Template Modifications <a name = "template_modifications"></a>